sad-/new-docs/develop/tutorials/index.rst

         :align: left

-        If you would like to learn deep learning algorithms, please refer to "dive into deep learning" book.
-It explain every algorithm from the beggining, and implements them from scratch with MXNet.
+        If you would like to learn deep learning algorithms, please refer to the "Dive into Deep Learning" book.
+It explains every algorithm from the beginning, and implements them with MXNet from scratch.

-In this unit, we will go thourgh how to use MXNet to implement various deep learning algorithms.
+In this unit, we will go through how to use MXNet to implement various deep learning algorithms.

 Getting Started
 ---------------

-We recommend you to start with :doc:`crash-course/index`.
+We recommend you start with :doc:`crash-course/index`.
 Gluon is the imperative frontend of MXNet.
 Once you've completed the course, you should be able to understand how to use the major components of Gluon, and define and train a basic neural network to classify images.